Data & Analytics · Mid level · Updated August 2026

 Recruiters scan the skills section against the job post before reading anything else, so order it by what analyst roles actually screen for: SQL first, then your BI tool, then Python and statistics.
 Group them so each cluster answers a different question about you: can you get the data, can you present it, can you go deeper when the question demands it.

 Then make the work history vouch for the list.
-A skills line that says Tableau means little; a bullet about a dashboard 60 leaders open every week settles it.
+A skills line that says Tableau means little; the example's bullet about a dashboard 60 leaders open every week settles it.
 If a tool on your list has no supporting evidence anywhere on the page, either find the story or drop the tool.
 And tailor per posting: a job ad that says Power BI deserves a resume that says Power BI, not "BI tools."
+Two adjacent titles have their own pages worth checking before you apply: governed reporting and semantic models are the BI analyst example's territory, and if the part of the job you like most is the tested models behind the dashboards, the analytics engineer example shows the resume that leans into it.
+Breaking into the field rather than mid-career?
+Start from the entry-level data analyst example instead.
+And with a target posting in hand, scan your resume for missing data analyst keywords before you apply: SQL-vs-Tableau emphasis differs posting to posting, and the scanner shows which terms this specific employer will search for.

 Frequently asked questions